Brookview Golf Course, owned by the City of Golden Valley, has worked hard to become a successful, top-notch public golf course.

 In the mid-1960s, Mayor Carl Nadasdy appointed a three-member Golf Negotiating Committee, representing the City Council, the Park Commission, and the Planning Commission, to discuss purchase of the Brookview Golf Club.
 Negotiations began in March 1966 and resulted in a purchase agreement.
 In June 1967, Golden Valley voters overwhelmingly passed a $1,600,000 bond issue for the purchase and development of the area.
-Having taken possession of the club and golf course in November 1968, the City of Golden Valley began official operations at Brookview Golf Course in 1969.
+The City of Golden Valley took possession of the club and golf course in November 1968 and began official operations at Brookview Golf Course in 1969.

-In the early years, fees were $3.25 for an 18-hole green fee and $2 for nine holes.
+In the early years, green fees were $3.25 for 18 holes and $2 for nine holes.
 Women and juniors could play after noon on weekends and holidays.
-These fees helped pay for a new grill and pro shop addition that were built on the lower level on the west side of the building, away from the Park and Recreation offices that were located on the upper level.
+These fees helped pay for a new grill and pro shop addition that was built on the lower level on the west side of the building, away from the Parks and Recreation offices that were located on the upper level.

 1970s: Par 3 Course Added